DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/40 Customize Cells/3 Customize Row Apperance.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/RowTemplate/"
 }

-The following example demonstrates how to use the [onRowPrepared](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onRowPrepared) function to change cell color conditionally.
-As a result, the DataGrid component paints the rows where speed is higher than speed limit red.
+The following example demonstrates how to use the [onRowPrepared](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onRowPrepared) function to conditionally change the cell color.
+As a result, the DataGrid component paints the rows red where the speed exceeds the speed limit.

 ![Change Color Conditionally with onRowPrepared](/images/DataGrid/customize-appearance/onRowPrepared.png)